microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/userteamwork-sendactivitynotification.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-send-notification-to-a-user-for-a-task-created"></a>Exemplo 1: enviar notificação para um usuário para uma tarefa criada
+### <a name="example-1-send-notification-to-a-user-for-a-task-created"></a>Exemplo 1: Enviar notificação a um usuário para uma tarefa criada

 #### <a name="request"></a>Solicitação